kmcgrath/particles-lf-tests/README.md

 ## Summary

-Particles to test lambda-formation with the Lambda service.
+[Condensation][condensation-url] particles to test lambda-formation with the Lambda service.

 ## Mock Tests - Spotinst

-1. Run the Mock API stack
+1. Run the Mock API stack - this uses SAM to be sure to enable capabilities and create a change set
 2. Use the STAGE url from the API created step 1 to launch many elastigroup stacks

 |region|Stack|Launch|